beele/homebridge-unifi-protect-camera-motion/README.md

 * A Switch, to trigger a motion event manually, forcing a rich notification
 * (if enabled) A switch, that acts as a doorbell trigger, to manually trigger a rich doorbell notification

-# Motion Events
+# Motion Events and object detection
 The plugin uses the Unifi Protect API to get motion events on a per camera basis.
 When motion has been detected one of the two methods below will be used to generate a motion notification in Homekit:
-- The basic method: The "score" of the Unifi Protect motion event (which currently has a bug and is 0 as long as the motion is ongoing!)
+- The basic method: The "score" of the Unifi Protect motion event.
+(Which currently has a bug and is 0 as long as the motion is ongoing.)
-- The advanced method: Object detection by use of a Tensorflow model.
-  This logic/model runs on-device, and no data will be sent to any online/external/cloud source or service.
+- The advanced method: Object detection by use of a Tensorflow model. (recommended) This logic/model runs on-device, and no data will be sent to any online/external/cloud source or service.
   It is based on the [coco ssd](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) project.